Pilgrims yearn to visit isolated peninsula where Catholic saints cared for Hawaii's leprosy patients

 She worries what will become of the place when there are no more former patients living there.

-The walls of the sisters’ house, Kalaupapa’s largest dwelling, are filled with photos of the sisters who worked on the settlement after Marianne.
+On the peninsula, the walls of the house where Lau lives with Sister Barbara Jean Wajda are filled with photos of the sisters who worked on the settlement after Marianne.
 Lau and Wajda could be the last.

 When there are no longer any patients, the state health department will also leave.